wildwinter/Ink-Localiser/README.md

 Use your Ink flow as normal, but when you progress the story instead of asking Ink for the text content at the current line or option, ask for the list of tags!

 Look for any tag starting with #id:, parse the ID from that tag yourself, and ask your CSV or JSON file for the actual string.
+You can use the same ID to trigger an appropriate voice line, if you've recorded one.

 In other words - during runtime, just use Ink for logic, not for content.
 Grab the tags from Ink, and use your external text file (or WAV filenames!) as appropriate for the relevant language.